-In Ohio, 25,110 people work in various types of counseling jobs.1-5 The highest number of counselors are employed as educational, guidance, school, and vocational counselors (10,720) and substance abuse, behavioral disorder, and mental health counselors (7,790).1,3 Ohio ranks fifth in the nation for rehabilitation counselors (5,320) with the North Northeastern and West Northwestern nonmetropolitan areas of the state ranked second and third among nonmetropolitan areas in the country (390 and 350 respectively).4 The North Northeastern nonmetropolitan area also ranks second among nonmetropolitan areas for educational, guidance, school, and vocational counselor employment (690).4 Average salaries in Ohio are slightly lower than national averages.1-5 The smallest difference is for rehabilitation counselors who report an average salary of $39,890 compared to the national average of $39,930, and the largest difference is for marriage and family therapists who report $46,180 on average per year compared to $54,150 nationally.2,4
+As of May 2021, 27,210 people work in various types of counseling jobs in the state of Ohio.1-5 The highest number of counselors are employed as substance abuse, behavioral disorder, and mental health counselors (11,600) and educational, guidance, and career counselors and advisors (11,390).1,3 The North Northeastern Ohio nonmetropolitan area ranked second for the highest employment of educational, guidance, and career counselors and advisors and fourth-highest for rehabilitation counselors among nonmetropolitan areas in the country (660 and 290 respectively).3,4 Average salaries in Ohio are slightly lower than national averages, with the exception of rehabilitation counselors who report an average salary of $45,120 compared to the national average of $44,740.1-5 The largest difference is for marriage and family therapists who report $54,600 on average per year compared to $59,660 nationally.2

 Counseling Associations in Ohio

-- Northwest Ohio Counseling Association: A chapter of the OCA connecting counselors in Toledo and the surrounding area through networking and annual counselor and supervisor awards.
+- Northwest Ohio Counseling Association (NWOCA): A chapter of the OCA connecting counselors in Toledo and the surrounding area through networking and annual counselor and supervisor awards.

-- Ohio Association for Specialists in Group Work: A professional development organization for counselors who specialize in assessment and services for couples, families, and groups.
+- Ohio Association for Specialists in Group Work (OASGW): A professional development organization for counselors who specialize in assessment and services for couples, families, and groups.

 - Ohio Counseling Association (OCA): State-wide organization for all types of counselors with an annual conference and counseling outreach month.

-- Ohio School Counselor Association: Connects school counselors across the state through professional development opportunities and resources.
+- Ohio School Counselor Association (OSCA): Connects school counselors across the state through professional development opportunities and resources.

 Frequently Asked Questions